Dr. Seth Agyei Domfeh

 Profile

-Seth is a Lecturer in the Department of Biochemistry and Biotechnology, Kwame Nkrumah University of Science and Technology (KNUST), Ghana.
-He is a certified Medical Laboratory Scientist by the Allied Health Professions Council, Ghana, and has over a decade of clinical laboratory practice before joining KNUST.
+Seth is a Lecturer in the Department of Biochemistry and Biotechnology at Kwame Nkrumah University of Science and Technology (KNUST), Kumasi.
+He is a certified Medical Laboratory Scientist, as recognised by the Allied Health Professions Council in Ghana, with over a decade of experience in clinical laboratory practice before joining KNUST.

-Seth holds a BSc in Medical Laboratory Technology and an MPhil in Immunology from KNUST.
-Also, he has a PGDip in Teaching and Learning in Higher Education from the University of Education Winneba, Ghana.
-He was a WACCBIP-DELTAS PhD Fellow and graduated with a PhD in Molecular Cell Biology of Infectious Diseases from the University of Ghana, Legon.
-His mission is to use the knowledge in immuno-molecular cell biology to bring about an increased impact on healthcare interventions in Africa, specifically malaria and viral hepatitis B elimination.
+Seth holds a BSc in Medical Laboratory Technology, an MPhil in Immunology, and an MEd in Educational Planning and Administration from KNUST, as well as a PGDip in Teaching and Learning in Higher Education from the University of Education, Winneba.
+Seth was a PhD Fellow at the West African Centre for Cell Biology of Infectious Pathogens (WACCBIP) in Ghana, under the Wellcome Trust - Developing Excellence in Leadership, Training, and Science in Africa (DELTAS) programme.
+He afterwards graduated with a PhD in Molecular Cell Biology of Infectious Diseases from the University of Ghana, Legon.

 Seth teaches undergraduate and postgraduate courses that include cell biology, molecular biology, biomolecular techniques, and molecular medicine.